Vogue, Gucci, Bergdorf: Vancouver self-portrait artist finds his place in high fashion

 "I have a love for recycled garbage and all of the random things that become part of our lives in one way or the other," he says.

-The avant-garde artist and his work are the subject of a new documentary called Random Is My Favourite Colour, which airs on CBC Friday and Saturday.
+The avant-garde artist and his work are the subject of the documentary called Random is My Favourite Colour.

 Better known as Lyle XOX on Instagram, Reimer manipulates his collection of objects and glues them carefully to his face, turning himself into a living sculpture.